cabal-doctest

 Additional configuration

-supports few extensions fields
+The cabal-doctest based Setup.hs supports few extensions fields

-files to customise the doctest
+in pkg.cabal files to customise the doctest runner behaviour, without

-customising the default doctest.hs
+customising the default doctest.hs.

 test-suite doctests: